Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_landcover_percentages.md

 **get_landcover_percentages(point_of_interest_file, landcover_raster_file=None, crs_epsg=None, buffer_type=None, buffer_dist=None, network_file=None, network_type=None, trip_time=None, travel_speed=None, write_to_file=True, output_dir=os.getcwd())**

-> Retrieve the percentage of area covered by each land cover class for areas or points of interest.
+> Retrieve the percentage of area covered by each landcover class for areas or points of interest.

-> Function to calculate the percentage of area covered by each land cover class surrounding geographic locations or within geographic areas.
+> Function to calculate the percentage of area covered by each landcover class surrounding geographic locations or within geographic areas.
 The surroundings can be defined by a euclidian (straight-line) or network (travel distance considering transportation infrastructure) buffer distance.

 >> Parameters:

->> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to calculate the percentage of area covered by each land cover class.
+>> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to calculate the percentage of area covered by each landcover class.

->> - landcover_raster_file *(string)* – optional, the absolute or relative path to the raster file containing a land cover classification map, where each pixel is assigned a land cover class.
-If not provided, the land cover map from the European Space Agency (ESA) will be retrieved through the planetary computer.
+>> - landcover_raster_file *(string)* – optional, the absolute or relative path to the raster file containing a landcover classification map, where each pixel is assigned a landcover class.
+If not provided, the landcover map from the European Space Agency (ESA) will be retrieved through the planetary computer.
 Note that this map may be outdated and contain missing values.

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the projected CRS that is specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

 >> - buffer_type *(string {"euclidian", "network"})* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the way in which the area of interest should be composed.
 If "euclidian", a straight line distance will be used based on the buffer distance as specified by the buffer_dist argument.
 If "network", isoschrone maps will be composed based on the additional arguments of trip_time and travel_speed.

 >> - buffer_dist *(int)* – to be defined if buffer_type is set to "euclidian" OR "network" while no network is provided.
-In case buffer_type is "euclidian", the buffer distance is used to define the area, surrouding the point(s)/polygon(s) of interest, for which the land cover class percentages should be calculated.
-In case buffer_type is "network", the buffer distance will be used for extracting data from planetary computer and OpenStreetMap if the land cover raster and network are not provided respectively whereas the area of interest for which to perform the land cover class calculation will then be defined based on isochrones, following the trip_time and travel_mode arguments.
+In case buffer_type is "euclidian", the buffer distance is used to define the area, surrouding the point(s)/polygon(s) of interest, for which the landcover class percentages should be calculated.
+In case buffer_type is "network", the buffer distance will be used for extracting data from planetary computer and OpenStreetMap if the landcover raster and network are not provided respectively whereas the area of interest for which to perform the landcover class calculation will then be defined based on isochrones, following the trip_time and travel_mode arguments.

 >> - network_file *(string)* – optional, may be defined in case buffer_type is set to "network", the absolute or relative path to the file containing the network (transportation infrastructure) to consider.
 If not specified while buffer_type is set to "network", network will be retrieved through OpenStreetMap.